 Blue and Green Colorado Spruces used to be very popular choices for green screens to screen a large area.
 But a fungus called Rhizophaera needle cast has changed all that in SE Wisconsin.
 It’s very common to see densely spaced rows of Colorado Spruces in a subdivision thinning and dropping their needles as the fungus spreads.
 It can be treated, but it is expensive and you are better off going with more disease-resistant options.

 A great substitute for Colorado Spruce is Black Hills Spruce.
-This tree gives you a classic, dense Christmas-tree look, making it the perfect visual barrier.
+This tree gives you a classic, dense Christmas tree look, making it the perfect visual barrier.
 Plus they will thrive in partial shade.
 A faster-growing alternative is Norway Spruce with its dark green needles and elegant, pendulous, mature branches.

 If you don’t have the space for a big Norway Spruce, I really like the narrower variety Cupressina or Cypress Norway Spruce for green screens.
 It creates a dense, vertical accent, whether on its own or in a row.